 In addition to these health benefits, you’ll have saved a dramatic amount of money.
 Smoking cigarettes is expensive.
-If you smoked a pack of cigarettes per day, you’ll have saved thousands of dollars at the one-year mark.
+If you smoked a pack of cigarettes per day, you’d have saved thousands of dollars at the one-year mark.

 Smoking not only limits oxygen flow to the heart.
 It also damages the lining of the arteries.
 Fatty tissue starts to build up, making it more likely that a person will experience a heart attack or stroke.
 Quitting smoking can help reverse these effects and promote a healthier heart in the years to come.

 With so many health benefits of quitting smoking, the time to quit is now.
-You can start by making a plan using resources from the Centers for Disease Control and Prevention and talking to a smoking cessation counselor by calling 1-800-QUIT-NOW.
+You can start by making a plan using resources from the

 You can enlist your doctor, family, and friends to support you in your quest to live a healthier, smoke-free lifestyle.
 Be sure to celebrate each time milestone along the way — you’re worth it.